mingyuansung/mingyuansung.github.io/_posts/2016-02-16-DOCKER-EDEN-ECHO-installation-note.md

 docker-compose -f docker-dev.yml rm -f docker-compose -f docker-dev.yml up -d
 ```
+* docker-dev up -d : Starts the things listed in the local docker-dev.yml
+* docker-dev ps : Shows you what is running in docker container
+* docker-dev up -d echo : Starts echo in docker container
+* docker-dev stop echo : Stops echo in docker container
+* docker-dev logs echo : Shows the stdout from echo
+* docker-dev logs : Shows the stdout from all running images in container
+* docker-dev stop : Stops all images in container
+* docker ps -a : lists all the containers

 ## 5. Useful notes
 * you will need to populate MySQL DB content as well as MongoDB content and make sure the DB name is `docker_eden`